Greenie-app/Frontend/README.md

 Greenie.app requires a modern version of Node.js and Yarn.
 Run `yarn install` to install all NPM dependencies.

-Run the local development server by running `yarn serve`, and build the production assets by running `yarn build`.
+Run the local development server by running `yarn dev`, and build the production assets by running `yarn build`.
+You can preview the production build with `yarn preview`.
 See the backend repository to learn how to boot the entire stack and test the whole website.

 ### Documentation